 Out of 409 greyhounds that ran in races at The Valley during the period of the track’s association with Hope Rescue, 231 greyhounds were retired while attached to The Valley.
 Given that only a proportion of these retired greyhounds were put into the care of Hope Rescue, the statistics publicised by the charity would appear to be very questionable.

 Hope Rescue has published some other data in its annual reports.
 These state that, in the financial year 2018-19, Hope Rescue took eighty greyhounds into its care, of which seventeen had sustained career-ending injuries during races.
 Hope Rescue states that, in 2019-2020, it took eighty greyhounds into its care, of which seventeen had sustained serious injuries during races – a remarkable coincidence.

 The Valley Greyhound Stadium approached Hope Rescue for details of the ear marks of the greyhounds referred to in the charity’s publicity to enable it to cross-reference the data with its own very detailed records.
 Hope Rescue has repeatedly refused to provide this data.

-Hope Rescue is a charity staffed by good and well-meaning people who provide a very valuable service to local authorities in South Wales.
-However, it knowingly accepted significant financial donations from greyhound owners and supporters at The Valley made in the belief that the money was being used to fund the care and adoption of their greyhounds when this work was, in reality, carried out by other charities.
+Hope Rescue is staffed by well-meaning people who provide a valuable service to local authorities in South Wales.
+However, it knowingly accepted significant financial donations from amateur greyhound owners and supporters at The Valley made in the belief that the money was being used to fund the care and adoption of their greyhounds when this work was, in reality, carried out by other charities.
 Hope Rescue’s foray into campaigning in order to solicit further charitable donations from the wider public has led it to publicise highly-suspect statistics and to make accusations that it is unable to sustain.
-The charity’s conduct has not only defamed the greyhound-loving enthusiasts at The Valley who have continued greyhound racing’s rich 94-year history in Wales, it has brought shame upon the charity itself.
+The charity’s conduct has not only defamed the amateur greyhound-loving enthusiasts at The Valley who continued greyhound racing’s rich 95-year history in Wales, it has brought shame upon the charity itself.